impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 }
 ```

-This test covers the same edge case as the previous test, but for the `fish` shell instead of the `bash` shell.
+This test covers the same edge case as the previous test, but for the `fish` shell instead of the Bash shell.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>